Novident/novident-tree-view/README.md

 ## 💡 Motivation

 We've investigated several alternatives that allow for convenient node tree creation with a standards-compliant implementation.

-However, we couldn't find one.
+But, we couldn't find one that satisfies our requirements.
 Most of these implementations required initializing a controller or similar to allow for a proper flow of actions within the tree.

 However, for **Novident**, this isn't what we're looking for.
 Our goal is to create a common solution that allows us to: